Effective support and training are keys to the successful implementation of any curriculum.

 Adaptations IV: Supporting Multilingual Learners through Connect4Learning

 In this session, we discuss how to use the Connect4Learning interdisciplinary curriculum to support preschoolers who are dual-language learners (multilingual learners).
-We offer a special emphasis on the early biliteracy development of dual-language learners.
-This session highlights how to establish developmentally and culturally sustaining early childhood environments, and we explore ways to connect and work with families.

 Adaptations V: Connect4Learning in a Multi-Age Classroom Serving 3- to 5-Year-Olds